Skip to content

 Daniel Calebsson

-A defensive stalwart and tactical mastermind, Daniel Calebsson redefined the defender's role in modern floorball.
+A defensive stalwart and tactical mastermind, Daniel Calebsson redefined the defender's role in current floorball.
 His reading of the game, positional discipline, and ability to launch fast counterattacks from the back made him indispensable to the Swedish national team.
 Calebsson's influence extended beyond his own play — he raised the tactical sophistication of the defensive game across the sport.

 Jari Kinnunen